GlobularOne/snr/docs/source/user_guide/installation.rst

     curl -sSL https://install.python-poetry.org | python3 -

-Install with docker (recommended)
+Install with Docker (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend installing from source code with docker, for a simple reason.
+We recommend installing from source code with docker.
 Snr bind mounts `/sys`, `/dev` and `/proc`, and if something goes wrong during the payload generation process, it may cause system instability that would be only fixable with restarting.
 Restarting your docker instance is easier than your device.